COVID-19 Update:Learn where you can get your child vaccinated, as well as other important facts about COVID-19.

 The Dream Team

 Intestinal rehabilitation takes a team effort.
-Learn more about our cross-disciplinary team of of pediatric experts.
+Learn more about our cross-disciplinary team of pediatric experts.

 When your child has intestinal failure, he or she cannot digest enough nutrients and fluids to maintain proper growth.
 Often, children with intestinal failure need to receive nutrients through an intravenous (IV) line, called total parenteral nutrition (TPN).

-At Children’s National Health System, our Intestinal Rehabilitation Program focuses exclusively on treating children with intestinal failure, with the goal to wean them off TPN.
+At Children’s National Hospital, our Intestinal Rehabilitation Program focuses exclusively on treating children with intestinal failure, with the goal to wean them off TPN.

 Intestinal Rehabilitation Program